Virginia Field

 Virginia Field (born Margaret St. John Field (sometimes mis-transcribed Margaret Cynthia Field); 4 November 1917 – 2 January 1992) was a British-born film actress.

 Early years

 Virginia was an only child, born in London.
 Her father was Sir John Field, the judge of Leicester County Court Circuit.
-Her mother was a cousin of Confederate General Robert E. Lee, and her aunt was British stage actress and director Auriol Lee.
+Her mother Esme Katherine Lee was a cousin of Confederate General Robert E. Lee, and her aunt was British stage actress and director Auriol Lee.

 She was educated in Paris, Vienna, and the South of France, and then returned to England, where she studied for the stage.
-In Vienna, she acted for Max Reinhardt, and on returning to Britain, she was given her first film role whilst in her teens in The Lady is Willing, followed by a Hollywood contract.
+In Vienna, she acted for Max Reinhardt, and on returning to Britain, she was given her first film role whilst in her teens in The Lady Is Willing, followed by a Hollywood contract.

 Film

 Field went to the US to appear in David O. Selznick's Little Lord Fauntleroy (1936).
 In the late 1930s, she appeared in various parts in 20th Century Fox's Mr. Moto film series.
 Field played Kitty, a ballerina with Vivien Leigh in the 1940 film, Waterloo Bridge.
 In 1941, Field played Nell Gwyn in Hudson's Bay.
 Vincent Price was cast as King Charles II, and he wrote about the experience in his book The Book of Joe. "...I came up against my first animals, a whole litter of King Charles spaniels...
 But my competition was not the spaniels, who were indeed adorable, but the enormous bosoms of the young lady who played Nell Gwyn.
 They were of such robust and luscious proportions and her dress so low cut that in our big scene, in which we fondled the puppies on a great bed, she leaned over them so far that the censors cut the scene out of the picture."